 Approx. 2670 words (7 to 22 minutes)

 Night had already fallen in Kirkwall, but Varric spoke at the same volume as always.
 He had to if he wanted to be heard over the street brawls and drunken songs that made up the city-state’s lullaby.
 When you couldn’t just step out into the streets whenever you wanted, it was strangely uplifting to be out in the city.
-That crawling sensation settled into your very bones in the Gallows, but you got used to it.
-As natural as the stars Hawke could make out more clearly than the piss puddles he had to avoid in the roads.
-The idea of going back to it when he walked between Varric and Aveline?
+That crawling sensation would settle into his very bones in the Gallows, but he’d gotten used to it.
+As natural as the stars above, which Hawke could make out more clearly than the piss puddles he had to avoid in the roads.
+But the idea of going back to the Circle when he walked between Varric and Aveline?
 Hawke buried the discomfort behind a smirk, letting his dwarven friend fill the silence.

 “This whole fiasco is Kirkwall in a nutshell.
 Stolen money, Coterie infighting, wrongful accusations, killing someone to prove you didn’t kill someone, impulsive business deals,” Varric trailed off into a chuckle, gesturing to Hawke and flashing a grin.
 “All we’re missing is a political scandal.”

 “It’s not too late,” Hawke taunted back, the banter like a balm.
 “I’m sure we can come across something disgraceful.”